Join a Working Group

 To be recognized as a member of a working group, an individual must affirmatively declare their intention to participate to the working group chair(s).
 This declaration may be made verbally or via email, and it must be acknowledged by the chair(s).
 Membership rosters will be maintained in repositories as directed by program staff.
 The time commitment for a working group member is two to four hours a month, which includes attending meetings.

-A working group member is eligible to vote if they have either:
+A working group member is eligible to vote on their respective working group's measures if they have either:

 - Verified attendance at two meetings immediately preceding the vote.

 - Verified attendance at two of four meetings immediately preceding the vote.